Shoaibashk/vimanco/README.md

 # vimanco

-Its a Shoaib's Key bindings for Visual Studio Code
+Its a shoaib's keybindings for Visual Studio Code based on Vim Extension.

+## For more information

+**Enjoy!**